Do you feel like you have no time for God in your life?

 So, how do we make this relationship take precedence over all the other tiny pebbles that seem so pressing?

-17 tips to make more room for God in your life
+17 tips to make more time for God in your life

 - Have realistic expectations – Stop expecting “being with God” to always feel like this picture: Unrealistic expectations can make us feel like we are failing, even if that is not the case, and make us want to give up on our efforts.

 - Don’t over-complicate it – Remember, God gave you the busy-ness, the responsibilities, the children, the necessities… Accomplishing those things can be done with Him and do not have to distract you from Him.

 - Incorporate Him into your life – “Good morning!”, “Lord, these dishes never seem to END!”, “God help me with this child!”, (Kid does something cute) “Did you see that?!”, “What should I make for lunch?”, “Thank you for this moment of silence! – Wait, what are they doing?!”, “Thank you for getting me through another day!”, “Good night, Lord!
 (Finally!)
 Help me get some rest.”

 - Designate a spot in your house – just one spot – that is sacred for you and Him.
 A simple corner, or chair or closet or desk where there are no messes and where you can go to feel peace.
 Decorate it or leave it simple to your heart’s content.
 Keep prayer journal, bible and/or cross here… anything that helps you pray.